imcitius/checker/README.md

 ### in defaults and projects
 ```
-run_every: 600s The frequency of testing and running alerts (in seconds).
+check_period: 600s The frequency of testing and running alerts (in seconds).

 // TODO check the features
 min_health: the minimum number of live checks within the healthchck that does not put the project in critical status